Models, Architectures, Perspectives (MAPs)

 - Processes can be designed, assessed and improved by matching development patterns with development strategies.

 Matching Concerns and Perspectives

 As famously explained by Douglas Hofstadter’s Eternal Golden Braid, models cannot be proven true, only to be consistent or disproved.

 Depending on language, internal consistency can be checked through reviews (natural language) or using automated tools (formal languages).

 Refutation for its part entails checks on external consistency, in other words matching models and concerns across perspectives.
-For that purpose modeling stations must target well defined sets of identified objects or phenomena and use clear and non ambiguous semantics.
-A simplified (yet versatile), modeling cycle could therefore be exemplify as follows:
+For that purpose modeling stations must target well-defined sets of identified objects or phenomena and use clear and non ambiguous semantics.
+A simplified (yet versatile), modeling cycle could therefore be exemplified as follows:

 - Identify a milestone relative to perspective, concern, and architecture.

 - Select anchors (objects or activities).

 - Check model for internal consistency.